smartiniOnGitHub/fastify-cloudevents/README.md

 - `idGenerator`, a generator function that returns the id (if possible, unique) for any CloudEvent
 - `includeHeaders`, a boolean flag that when `true` tells that request headers will be put in generated CloudEvents (but by default is `false`)
-- `onRequestCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onRequest`
+- `onRequestCallback`, callback to handle generated CloudEvents in Fastify hook `onRequest`
+- `preParsingCallback`, callback to handle generated CloudEvents in Fastify hook `preParsing`
+- `preValidationCallback`, callback to handle generated CloudEvents in Fastify hook `preValidation`
-- `preHandlerCallback`, callback who will handle the generated CloudEvents, in Fastify hook `preHandler`
+- `preHandlerCallback`, callback to handle generated CloudEvents in Fastify hook `preHandler`
+- `preSerializationCallback`, callback to handle generated CloudEvents in Fastify hook `preSerialization`
+- `onErrorCallback`, callback to handle generated CloudEvents in Fastify hook `onError`
-- `onSendCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onSend`
+- `onSendCallback`, callback to handle generated CloudEvents in Fastify hook `onSend`
-- `onResponseCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onResponse`
+- `onResponseCallback`, callback to handle generated CloudEvents in Fastify hook `onResponse`
+- `onCloseCallback`, callback to handle generated CloudEvents in Fastify hook `onClose`
-- `onRouteCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onRoute`
+- `onRouteCallback`, callback to handle generated CloudEvents in Fastify hook `onRoute`
-- `onCloseCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onClose`
+- `onRegisterCallback`, callback to handle generated CloudEvents in Fastify hook `onRegister`
-- `onReadyCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onReady`
+- `onReadyCallback`, callback to handle the generated CloudEvent in Fastify lifecycle function `ready` (when all plugins have been loaded)
 - `cloudEventOptions`, CloudEvent options common to all generated event instances; anyway objects are copied to not be shared between instances